LAzyDev-101/Dev-mountain-hackthon-contract/README.md

 Dev.
-Mountain Tech Festival is Thailand tech events that setup at 18-20 March 2022 Toscana Valley Khao Yai.This event is have many top-tier Thai developers as speaker and have many different topic for developers or anyone who interested in technology
-Other way this tech events is have the blockchain hackathon inside it this Hackathon is having 5 team that passing the first round before can participate in the main event .
+Mountain Tech Festival is Thailand tech events that setup at 18-20 March 2022 Toscana Valley Khao Yai.This event is have many top-tier Thai developers as speaker and have many different topic for developers or anyone who interested in technology in additional, this tech event also has blockchain hackathon inside it this Hackathon is having 5 team that passing the first round before can participate in the main event .
 [Facebook page](https://www.facebook.com/devmountaintechfestival/?ref=page_internal)
 ## About this repo